stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Sub-Pass Dependencies

-The final synchronisation mechanism is a _subpass dependency_ that specifies memory and execution dependencies between the stages of a render-pass.
+The final synchronisation mechanism is a _subpass dependency_ which specifies memory and execution dependencies between the stages of a render-pass.

 A new transient data type is added for a dependency between two sub-pass stages: